cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 [![TL-WDR4300 back](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/tplink-tl-wdr4300-back.jpg){:.PostImage}](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/tplink-tl-wdr4300-back.jpg)

-This is a cheap, Atheros-based *dual-band* router that satisfies the [minimum hardware requirements imposed by OpenWrt 21](https://openwrt.org/releases/21.02/notes-21.02.0#increased_minimum_hardware_requirements8_mb_flash_64_mb_ram)--namely, at least `8MB` of flash memory and `64MB` of RAM.
+This is a low-end, Atheros-based *dual-band* router that satisfies the [minimum hardware requirements imposed by OpenWrt 21](https://openwrt.org/releases/21.02/notes-21.02.0#increased_minimum_hardware_requirements8_mb_flash_64_mb_ram)--namely, at least `8MB` of flash memory and `64MB` of RAM.
 However, the general ideas presented here should apply to **any wireless device** that meets the following criteria:

 1. Compatible with the latest OpenWRT version.
 Refer to their [**Hardware List**](https://openwrt.org/toh/start);
 2. Has access to a radio that supports the **mesh point** (**802.11s**) mode of operation.
 If you already have OpenWrt installed on a wireless device, you can type `iw list` and search for `mesh point` under **Supported interface modes**, or simply check if the following command outputs `* mesh point` below the name of a detected radio (e.g., `phy0`, `phy1`):